mbaitelman/chef-policy-cookbook/README.md

 - Clone the cookbook `git clone https://github.com/mbaitelman/chef-policy-cookbook.git`
 - Move into the cookbook directory `cd chef-policy-cookbook`
 - Run `chmod u+x scripts/*` to make the scripts executable
-- Run `./scripts/setup1.sh` to install the preruqueistes
+- Run `./scripts/setup1.sh` to install the prerequisites
 - Logout and then back into the server
 - Move back into the cookbook directory `cd chef-policy-cookbook`
 - Run `./scripts/setup2.sh` to complete the setup

-##### Manal Steps (For Now)
+##### Manual Steps (For Now)

-- Login to the Jenkins server running on :8080 of your instance
+- Log in to the Jenkins server running on :8080 of your instance
 - Navigate to JENKINSURL:8080/credentials/
 - Update the values in the `aws-test-kitchen` credential with your own
 - Update the file in

 #### Notes

 1 This is a demo and as such takes some leeway on security steps.
-If you are planning to use this for any extended amount of time please change the passwords for [Artifactory](https://www.jfrog.com/confluence/display/JFROG/User+Profile) and Jenkins (navigate to JENKINSURL:8080/user/admin/ and click configure to set password).
+If you are planning to use this for any extended amount of time please change the passwords for [Artifactory](https://www.jfrog.com/confluence/display/JFROG/User+Profile) and Jenkins (navigate to JENKINSURL:8080/user/admin/ and click configure to reset the password).
 If doing so note that you will have to make these changes permanent so that JCASC/Artifacatiry does not reset it.